createwithrani/quickpost/readme.txt

 4. Clicking the `Add New` button takes you to a fresh new post of the same post type.

 == Changelog ==

+= 0.1.2 - May 1, 2022 =

+* NEW FEATURE: You can filter the visibilty of the entire QuickPost button using the filter `QuickPost.Display`.
+QuickPost has a property called `visibilit`y, which you can set to `true` or `false` depending on a condition of your choosing.
+* ENHANCEMENT: The `Add New` button into a true semantic link to allow folks to open the new post in the current tab/window, new tab, or new window.
+* ENHANCEMENT: When you choose to duplicate a post, on success, not only does the entire menu item transforms into a semantic link (for the same benefits as the `add new` button transformation, but also with the call to action `Edit duplicated {post type label}`, to correctly indicate they'll be taken to the editor for the newly duplicated post.
+* FIX: the translations weren't working correctly because of an incorrectly enqueued file, that's been fixed.

 = 0.1.1 - February 27, 2022 =